Checklist for Success

 - If I require accommodations for disabilities, I contacted the Disability Services Office.

-- I understand the importance of taking my SAT's and having my scores sent to the Penn College Admissions Office directly from College Board.
+- I understand the importance of taking my SAT's/ACT's and having my scores sent to the Penn College Admissions Office directly from College Board or ACT.

 Get to class

 - I know how to read my class schedule.